infinum/Android-Goldfinger/README.md

 `CryptographyHandler` methods receive an unlocked `CryptoObject` and a `String` value.
 The return value should be ciphered `value` or `null` if an error happens.

-The default `CryptoGraphyHandler` implementation can be found [here](./core/src/main/java/co/infinum/goldfinger/CryptographyHandler.java).
+The default `CryptographyHandler` implementation can be found [here](./core/src/main/java/co/infinum/goldfinger/CryptographyHandler.java).

 ## Known issues